thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 At this moment, I hope we've established that many programming languages have been created with purpose.
 In this context, we may have introduced into your minds a question: if there are so many languages, then why are we teaching JavaScript?
 Why not some other language?
 This is an excellent question; moreover, I have an answer :).

 ## 2 of 15: Four Reasons for Teaching JavaScript
-There many reasons for teaching and learning JavaScript; however, most people find the following four reasons to be the most agreeable.
+There are many reasons for teaching and learning JavaScript; however, most people find the following four reasons to be the most agreeable.

 ### i) JavaScript is the only language that can be used on every stack of a web-based application:
 Learning each stack--client-side and server-side--with JavaScript decreases the amount of time involved with human context switching.
 A developer can focus less time, in other words, on the different implementation details of languages and more time on desired functionality.
 Considering the fundamental differences between a functional language (i.e., JavaScript) and a class-based language (e.g., Ruby), the ability to decrease context switching is invaluable for new developers.